datreeio/CRDs-catalog/README.md

 ### Usage
 To use the CRD Extractor:
 1. Download the [latest release](https://github.com/datreeio/CRDs-catalog/releases/latest/download/crd-extractor.zip) from this repository.
+2. Have your kube context pointing to the cluster you want to grab crds from.
-2. Extract, and run the utility:
+3. Extract, and run the utility:
 ```
 ./crd-extractor.sh
 ```